electerious/Lychee/readme.md

 Settings are located inside the `php/config.php`.
 All settings are optional and doesn't need to be changed.
 [Settings &#187;](https://github.com/electerious/Lychee/wiki/Settings)

+If you experience problems uploading large amounts of photos, you might want to change the PHP parameters in `.htaccess` (if you are using the PHP Apache module) or in `.user.ini` (if you are using PHP >= 5.3 with CGI or FastCGI).

 ## How to use

 After the configuration, navigate your browser to the place where Lychee is located.
 Everything should work now.